We have audited the accompanying Standalone Financial Statements of Hindustan Copper Limited (“the Company”),

 The company has recognized long-term employee benefit liabilities and defined benefit obligations, (net of planned plan asset against funded gratuity obligation) in the Standalone Financial Statements.

 The valuation of employee benefit obligations is dependent on market conditions and assumptions made.
-The key audit matter specifically relates to the following key assumptions, like Discount rate, Life expectancy and Inflation forecasts.
+The key audit matter specifically relates to the key assumptions, like Discount rate, Life expectancy and Inflation forecasts.
 The setting of these assumptions is complex, and involves the exercise of significant judgment on the part of the Management along with the external Actuarial Specialists.

 |

-• In testing the valuation, we have examined the reports of external actuarial specialists to review the key actuarial assumptions, and the methodology adopted for the calculation of the liability
+a.
+In testing the valuation, we have examined the reports of external actuarial specialists to review the key actuarial assumptions, and the methodology adopted for the calculation of the liability

 Audit Conclusion